OpenDCAI/vts-v/README.md

     - For all closed-source model APIs, set `reasoner_type="gpt-4o"` (regardless of the actual API used)
     - For all open-source models, set `reasoner_type="qwen-vl"` (regardless of the actual model deployed)

-Next, we will use BLINK as an example to demonstrate how to run the three different modes of our method using both GPT-4o and Qwen2.5VL respectively.The execution methods for other benchmarks (Vstar, MMStar, MathVista) are nearly identical to BLINK's and the implementation approaches for other models (Qwen2-VL and LLaMA3.2-Vision) closely mirror those of Qwen2.5VL.
+Next, we will use BLINK as an example to demonstrate how to run the three different modes of our method using both GPT-4o and Qwen2.5VL respectively.
+The execution methods for other benchmarks (Vstar, MMStar, MathVista) are nearly identical to BLINK's and the implementation approaches for other models (Qwen2-VL and LLaMA3.2-Vision) closely mirror those of Qwen2.5VL.

 ### GPT-4o